Sirathu Assembly constituency

 Sirathu is a constituency of the Uttar Pradesh Legislative Assembly covering the city of Sirathu in the Kaushambi district of Uttar Pradesh, India.

 Sirathu is one of five assembly constituencies in the Kaushambi Lok Sabha constituency.
 Since 2008, this assembly constituency is numbered 251 amongst 403 constituencies.
 This constituency is dominated by Patels, Pasis and Pandits.
-Besides these communities, there exists a substantial population of Maurya-Kushwaha community as well.
+There exists a substantial population of Mauryas and Kushwahas as well.